DianaBencea/Booking.com-Project/README.md

 Verify that the system under test is stable and ready for testing.

-1.7 Test Completion Exit criteria was evaluated and passed The traceability matrix was generated and can be found here: Forward Traceability_5_2_2024.xlsx
+1.7 Test Completion Exit criteria was evaluated and passed The traceability matrix was generated and can be found here: [Traceability Report (Direct Only) (Jira).pdf](https://github.com/DianaBencea/Manual_Testing_Project_For_-Booking.com-.md/files/14334843/Traceability.Report.Direct.Only.Jira.pdf)

 Tests execution report:
 DBT-46	Filter by Review Score- PASS